CODE OF CONDUCT

 3. Approach for Gradation of Risk

-The risk premium attached with a customer shall be assessed inter-alia based on the following factors:
+The risk premium attached with a customer shall be assessed inter-alia based on the

-a) profile and market reputation of the borrower,
+a) profile and market reputation of the borrower

-b) inherent nature of the product, type / nature of facility, refinance avenues, loan to value of asset financed,
+b) inherent nature of the product, type / nature of facility, refinance avenues, loan to value

-c) tenure of relationship with the borrower group, past repayment track record and historical performance of our similar clients,
+c) tenure of relationship with the borrower group, past repayment track record and

-d) group strength, overall customer yield, future potential, repayment capacity based on cash flows and other financial commitments of the borrower, mode of payment
+d) group strength, overall customer yield, future potential, repayment capacity based on

 e) nature and value of primary and secondary collateral / security,